AI-SDC/SACRO-Viewer/DEVELOPERS.md

 The SACRO app consists of two parts:

-1) a python webapp that renders a set of ACRO outputs for review
+1) a Django web app with vanilla JavaScript UI that renders a set of ACRO outputs for review
-2) an electron app and installer that bundles the python web app
+2) an Electron app and installer that bundles the web app

-The python web app is designed to be able to be used as normally deployed web site.
-The electron app packages a pre-built version of this webapp with a chrome based browser.
+The web app is designed to be able to be used as normally deployed web site.
+The electron app packages a pre-built version of this web app with a chrome based browser.